 The Non-binary flag was created in 2014 by activist Kye Rowan.
 Each stripe colour represents different types of non-binary identities: Yellow for people who identify outside of the gender binary, white for nonbinary people with multiple genders, purple for those with a mixture of male and female genders, and black for agender individuals.

 Between 0.05% and 1.7% of the population are Intersex people, not exhibiting all the biological characteristics of male or female or exhibiting a combination of characteristics at birth.
-Designed by Morgan Carpenter in 2013, the Intersex flag features a purple circle as “symbolising wholeness and completeness, and our potentialities,” across a yellow background.
+Designed by Morgan Carpenter in 2013, the Intersex flag features a purple circle “symbolising wholeness and completeness, and our potentialities” across a yellow background.

 Some people lack sexual attraction to others or low or absent interest in or desire for sexual activity.
 They are Asexual.
 In 2010, the Asexual Visibility and Education Network stated that they wanted to “have a symbol that belongs to all of us.”
-The flag features black representing asexuality, gray for graysexuals – between sexual and asexual – and demisexual, sexual attraction following emotional connection, while Purple represents community.
+The flag features black representing asexuality, gray for graysexuals – between sexual and asexual – and demisexual, sexual attraction following emotional connection, while Purple represents the community.